linkml/linkml-tutorial/README.md

 # LinkML Tutorial 1: Introduction to LinkML

-This is a repo
-si
-tory that walks through the LinkML modeling language, helpful LinkML command line tools, and automatic schema documentation generation.
+This is a repository that walks through the LinkML modeling language, helpful LinkML command line tools, and automatic schema documentation generation.
 The main branch of this repository has the resulting structure of a LinkML project that follows the tutorial to its completion.
 If you want to walk through the tutorial step by step, or refer back to a section of the tutorial at a later time, you can